Chapter Bylaws

 Section 4.
 Priority Campaign Formation, Administration, and Management.

-a) Priority campaigns are membership driven, wherein Phoenix DSA members, at any Local Chapter Meeting as defined in Article IV, may enact resolutions to dictate objectives, maintenance, direction, and execution of the campaign.
+1. Priority campaigns are membership driven, wherein Phoenix DSA members, at any Local Chapter Meeting as defined in Article IV, may enact resolutions to dictate objectives, maintenance, direction, and execution of the campaign.

-b) The Executive Committee shall appoint one or more steward(s) to facilitate each priority campaign.
+2. The Executive Committee shall appoint one or more steward(s) to facilitate each priority campaign.
 Stewards administer the campaigns and carry out the democratic will of the Local Chapter consistent with the priority campaign resolution and any additional motions passed and resolutions adopted by the Local Chapter throughout the duration and execution of the priority campaign.
 A steward for each priority campaign shall provide a report for the chapter membership at each Regular or General Meeting.

-ARTICLE XIV.
+ARTICLE XVI.
 Elections, Nominations, and Recalls.

 Section 1.
 Nominations Committee